Can you study in Finland for free? How high are the tuition fees? Are there scholarships for international students? Find out:

 The University of Helsinki suggests to budget for 700 to 1,000 euros per month, including rent.
 Getting a place in a dormitory or student residence hall is the real money-saver; renting a room privately, or a whole flat, can become really expensive, especially in Helsinki.

-Finnish universities have a great reputation abroad, and they usually do very well in international university rankings.
-The best-ranked Finnish institution is the University of Helsinki, one of the top 20 universities in Europe.
+Finnish institutions have a great reputation abroad, and they usually do very well in international university rankings.
+The best-ranked Finnish university is the University of Helsinki, one of the top 20 in Europe.
 Other good research-driven universities, and also within the top 300 worldwide, are Aalto University (in Helsinki) and the University of Turku.
 There are also many good universities of applied sciences (a.k.a. polytechnics) that are often overlooked in rankings because of their less research- and more practice-oriented approach.

 If you want to start studying at a Finnish university in autumn, i.e. September, you must apply via the official portal in January the same year.
 The exact date varies slightly from year to year.
 Finnish Universities of Applied Sciences often also accept later applications, sometimes until March/April to begin in the autumn of the same year.